juanfernandes/juanfernandes-uk/src/notes/weeknotes-9.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #9'
+title: "Weeknotes #9"
-description: >-
-  This week I was in Manchester for my new contract.
+description: "This week I was in Manchester for my new contract.
 I was only there for two days for the project kick off and tech setup.
 Monday and Tuesday was a blur.
-I couldn't focus on anything.
+I couldn't focus on anything."
 keywords:
   - freelance
   - web